We are going to use Seed to automate our serverless deployments and manage our environments.

 [default] aws_access_key_id = YOUR_IAM_ACCESS_KEY aws_secret_access_key = YOUR_IAM_SECRET_KEY

-You’ll notice we have two stages (environments) set up by default.
-Our dev stage is hooked up to master.
+Back in our pipeline, you’ll notice that our dev stage is hooked up to master.
 This means that any commits to master will trigger a build in dev.

 However, before we do that, we’ll need to add our secret environment variables.